yjwong1999/Twin-TD3/README.md

-# To use pretrained DRL for UAV trajectory (recommended for stable convergence)
+# To use pretrained DRL for UAV trajectory (todo for next update)
 python3 main_test.py --drl td3 --reward see --trained_uav

 # To set number of episodes (default is 300)